-- Actions: The selenium commands which will manipulate the state of the application called actions.
+- Actions: The selenium commands which will manipulate the state of the application are called actions.
 These types of commands will directly interact with the page elements for performing some actions.
-The commands such as click, double click, select, check, open falls under actions.
+The commands such as click, double click, select, check, and open fall under actions.
 If the action fails while running the test script, it will stop executing the test case.

-- Assertions: The set of commands are called assertions if they can verify the state of the application and also verify the expected results.
-Three types of commands assert, verify and wait for falls under assertions.
-When we use assert command, the test will stop immediately if the command fails.
-When verify type commands fails while executing the test cases, it will continue executing with recording the logs.
+- Assertions: The set of commands is called assertions if they can verify the state of the application and also verify the expected results.
+Three types of commands assert, verify and wait for fall under assertions.
+When we use the assert command, the test will stop immediately if the command fails.
+When verify type commands fail while executing the test cases, it will continue executing with recording the logs.
 Wait for commands will wait for some conditions to be true before executing the next command.